vlasnov/how-to-prove/chapter 1/chapter1-1.md

 (c)

-X = 3 is a common divisor of 6
+X = 3 is a divisor of 6
-Y = 3 is a common divisor of 9
+Y = 3 is a divisor of 9
-Z = 3 is a common divisor of 15
+Z = 3 is a divisor of 15

 X ∧ Y ∧ Z